nobodhi/javascript_coding_exercise/README.md

 ### Is Unique

 (exercise 1.1) write a function that determines if all the characters in a string are unique.
 The module should return true if all the characters in a string are unique.
-Hints include "consider a hash table" and "assume ascii (or not)".
+Hints included in the text "consider a hash table" and "assume ascii".

 #### Solution

 Again you can approach this iteratively using a *for* loop, or in a functional style using ES6 array functions.
+A functional solution is included in string-test.js.

 ### Check Permutation